 A fiercely independent voice in Washington

 From its earliest years, the Star was a contrarian powerhouse, not afraid to buck Washington’s prevailing political winds.
 Prior to the Civil War, as abolitionists decried slavery in their own publications, the Star presented both sides of the debate.
 During the War itself, the Star’s excellent reporting increased its popularity; even today Civil War historians frequently cite Star articles at length.
 By the mid-20th century—a period marked by McCarthyism, landmark Civil Rights legislation and the beginning of the space race—the Star reached its zenith in local circulation and national influence.
 Between 1944 and 1981, Star writers, reporters and cartoonists accumulated 10 Pulitzer Prizes.

 A wealth of unique insight into American life and times

-This long-awaited digital edition provides a searchable facsimile of every page of every issue of the Star from its founding on December 16, 1852 to the day it ceased publishing on August 7, 1981.
-Chronicling nearly 130 years of American history, this valuable archive offers significant new research opportunities from the Antebellum Period to World War I to the Post-Vietnam Era.
+This digital edition provides a searchable facsimile of every page of every issue of the Star from its founding on December 16, 1852 to the day it ceased publishing on August 7, 1981.
+Chronicling nearly 130 years of American history, this valuable archive offers significant research opportunities from the Antebellum Period to World War I to the Post-Vietnam Era.

-Students and scholars will have easy access to fresh perspectives on such topics as the Dred Scott decision, Lincoln assassination, founding of the National Woman Suffrage Association, establishment of the Civil Service, absorption of Georgetown into Washington, Supreme Court ruling of “separate but equal,” entry of American women into public life, Wall Street Crash of 1929, Works Progress Administration, Japanese attack on Pearl Harbor, the Truman Doctrine, Cuban Missile Crisis, Watergate Scandal, Iran hostage crisis and more.
+Students and scholars have easy access to fresh perspectives on such topics as the Dred Scott decision, Lincoln assassination, founding of the National Woman Suffrage Association, establishment of the Civil Service, absorption of Georgetown into Washington, Supreme Court ruling of “separate but equal,” entry of American women into public life, Wall Street Crash of 1929, Works Progress Administration, Japanese attack on Pearl Harbor, the Truman Doctrine, Cuban Missile Crisis, Watergate Scandal, Iran hostage crisis and more.